sahil-sharma/k8s-stuff/keycloak-kafka-terraform/Readme.md

-# Keycloak Infrastructure as Code (Kafka Authorization)
+# Keycloak configuration for Kafka with Terraform

 This repository contains the Terraform configuration to bootstrap a production-ready Keycloak Realm specifically designed for **Kafka Fine-Grained Authorization**.
 It implements a Zero-Trust security model where every Kafka resource is protected by specific OIDC policies.